nexxtway/react-rainbow/src/components/Table/readme.md

 # Table with row actions
 ##### Performing action per row is a common use case.
 There is a `Column` type= "action" that will allow you to pass `MenuItem` in the body.
 It will render a ButtonMenu with those actions per row, so you can easily add the implementation for every item in the menu.
-##### Notice this feature will provide the same actions for every row.
+##### Note this feature will provide the same actions for every row.
 If your use case needs dynamic actions based on the row data then you have to create your own custom column component.

 ```js
 import React from 'react';